How to Map BPMN Patterns & Examples into Tallyfy?

 Equivalent of pattern in Tallyfy

-Once task A is completed, show task B. Once task B is completed, show/assign task C.
+Once task A is completed, show task B.

-Parallel Split
+Parallel split

 BPMN pattern description

-After task A is completed, tasks B and C are to be completed concurrently.
 (V1) B and C are to be completed together.
 (V2) B and C are to be completed.

 Equivalent of pattern in Tallyfy